 5. Minimize Bouncing

 If you are walking on the treadmill at a relatively low speed, it will be easier for you to read the book.
 With slow speed, you won’t be bouncing or running.
 A slight change in how you walk or run on the treadmill will make a lot of difference.
-Be light on your feet and choose a pace that allows you to read with minimum bouncing.
+Be light on your feet and choose a pace that allows you to read on the treadmill with minimum bouncing.

 6. Stay Alert and Be Careful